 In this manual, all storage devices are referred to as "cards."
-The following types of SD memory card (commercially available) can be used with this camera: SD, SDHC, SDXC, and Eye-Fi.
+The following types of SD memory card (commercially available) can be used with this camera: SD, SDHC, SDXC, Eye-Fi, and FlashAir (with wireless LAN function).
 For the latest information, please visit the Olympus website.